TekupX/GNS-SDK/README.md

 <h2 align="center">Rust</h2>
 <br />

-The Rust SDK provides everything you need for resolving domain ownership and records within the Solana Name Service (SNS)
+The Rust SDK provides everything you need for resolving domain ownership and records

 - `resolve_owner`: Resolves the owner of a given domain
 - `resolve_record`: Resolves a specific record of a given domain